f1rehead/SlideshowSE/readme.txt

 = Some users can add, edit or delete slideshows, although I do not want them to.
 Can I prevent this from happening? =

-Yes you can.
+Yes, you can.
 On your WordPress admin page, go to the 'Slideshows' menu item and click on 'General Settings', then go to the 'User Capabilities' tab (If you're not already there).
 The privileges that allow user groups to perform certain actions are listed here.
 To allow, for instance, a contributor to add a slideshow, click the box in front of 'Contributor' to grant him the right to add slideshows.